-- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
-I often refer to it as karaoke sense, the musical equivalent of only knowing complete sentences but not grasping separate words clearly: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
-Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory and technique-based thinking.
-It is more musical than the executive model but still passive and therefore it blocks fluency.
+- The mimetic model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
+I often refer to it as karaoke sense, the musical equivalent of only knowing complete sentences but not grasping separate words clearly – like this: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
+Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory.
+It is arguably more musical than the executive model but still passive and therefore it blocks fluency.